Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_commands/intro.md

 ## Registering Commands to Discord

-Application commands loaded to the Interaciton Service can be registered to Discord using a number of different methods.
+Application commands loaded to the Interaction Service can be registered to Discord using a number of different methods.
 In most cases `RegisterCommandsGloballyAsync()` and `RegisterCommandsToGuildAsync()` are the methods to use.
 Command registration methods can only be used after the gateway client is ready or the rest client is logged in.